-We collaborate with our suppliers to better manage environmental, social and economic impacts which include water management.
-This includes water withdrawals as well as pollution management.
+We collaborate with our suppliers to better manage environmental, social and economic impacts, which includes water management and covers water withdrawals and pollution management.

-Although we are primarily an energy management and services company, we have started to engage in key strategic partnerships on water related issues through the provision of remote water leak detection sensors to customers.
+Although we are primarily an energy management and services company, we have continued to engage in key strategic partnerships on water related issues through the provision of remote water leak detection sensors to customers.
 These detect flow anomalies based on the temperature of the water pipes.
 In 2018, South East Water became one of the first UK companies to trial Hive's smart home technology to detect leaks, increase consumer awareness of water consumption and help meet water waste reduction targets.
-During the pilot, South East Water provided Hive Leak Sensors to 800 of its customers in a 12-month trial.
+South East Water provided Hive Leak Sensors to 556 of its customers and the trial continued throughout 2019 with all 556 customers extending their subscription to the service.
 Other water companies partnering with Hive smart home business include Northumbrian, Anglian and Portsmouth Water.
 We consider our Connected Home services to be our most effective method of customer engagement for enabling improved management of their resource consumption.

 We engage with the wider value chain and society based on collective action initiatives.
-To drive our responsible procurement practices forward we joined the Responsible Sourcing Council which provides us with invaluable insight by bringing together different industries and stakeholders from across the world.
-The collaborative multisector approach of these sessions allows us to benchmark our activities with those of other organisations, export best practice and work out solutions together.
+To drive our responsible procurement practices forward we continue to be a member of the Responsible Sourcing Council (RSC), which provides us with invaluable insight by bringing together different industries and stakeholders from across the world.
+The collaborative approach of these sessions allows us to benchmark our activities with those of other organisations, export best practice and work out solutions together.
 During these sessions we cover workshops on a wide range of sustainable management topics including water.

-We measure the success of this engagement with our suppliers with improved EcoVadis scores after joining of the Responsible Sourcing Council and follows the EcoVadis guidelines on how to improve their performances and/or by going through corrective action plan monitoring.
+The measure of success for this engagement is an increase in the EcoVadis scores.
+Since joining the Responsible Sourcing Council (RSC), the score has continued to improve, including through 2019.